1.5.1 How to Conduct Business Outside the State of Illinois

 Policy Statement

-Occasionally, it may be necessary to conduct business outside the state of Illinois, including outside of the country.
-Conducting business outside the state of Illinois may include, but is not limited to, opening new locations, allowing employees to work remotely (even if on a temporary basis), off-site teaching and research activities, and internet sales.
-The University of Illinois System and its three universities must abide by the relevant laws, which are state and country specific.
+Conducting business outside the State of Illinois may include, but is not limited to, opening new locations, allowing employees to work remotely (even if on a temporary basis), off-site teaching and research activities, and internet sales.

 Procedure

-Before moving forward with any proposal to conduct business outside Illinois consult the System Offices units below to help ensure that the system complies with applicable laws.
+Before moving forward with any proposal to conduct business outside the State of Illinois, consult the units below to ensure that the University of Illinois System complies with the applicable laws.

-- Consult with the Office of University Counsel before conducting business outside the state of Illinois to determine the applicable legal requirements.
-University Counsel may find it necessary to obtain the assistance of local legal counsel to interpret these foreign laws, at the unit's expense.
+1. Office of University Counsel determines the applicable legal requirements.
+They may find it necessary to obtain the assistance of local legal counsel to interpret these laws, at the unit's expense

 University Counsel contacts: